 If Generative AI is used in any way, it must be cited as per the CQU Guidelines (Academic Learning Centre).
 If students choose to use generative AI, the following statement must be completed and included on the front page of the uploaded assessment: "I have used (insert technology) to (insert how you used this) in accordance with the requirements of this unit.
+The reason Lused this was to (explain why you used it).
+The details of how Lused it as (insert requirements of this unit.
 The reason I used this was to (explain why you used it).
 The details of how I used it as (insert how).
 I hereby declare that the submission is an appropriate representation of my individual skills and abilities to meet the requirements of the task/s."